 We recommend reading: Domo Arigato – 72 Ways to Say Thank You in Japanese

-Everyone knows that Japan is a clean country, with strict garbage collection.
-But they also have a feeling of regret when they end up wasting something, called Mottainai (もったいない).
+Everyone knows that Japan is a clean country and has rigorous garbage collection.
+But they also have a feeling of regret when they waste something, called Mottainai (もったいない).

 The Japanese avoid wasting food and resources as much as possible.
 One of the ways to avoid waste is that most industrialized products are packaged and unit.
 Very common to buy cookie bags with several cookies inside a package.

-Read too: Waste Separation, Collection and Recycling Guide in Japan
+Read also: Waste Separation, Collection and Recycling Guide in Japan

 drink and smoke